aineko-dev/aineko-plugins/aineko-plugins-nodes-fastapi-server/README.md

-# Aineko-Plugins-FastAPI-Server
+# aineko-plugins-nodes-fastapi-server

-The `aineko-plugins-fastapi-server` package is a plugin for the [Aineko](https://github.com/aineko-dev/aineko) framework.
+The `aineko-plugins-nodes-fastapi-server` package is a plugin for the [Aineko](https://github.com/aineko-dev/aineko) framework.

 It provides a node that hosts a FastAPI server, allowing the user to define custom endpoints using FastAPI's syntax.